 Trending: A cruise is like a floating party or a floating city.
 It feels special.
 Don’t settle for bringing your two-year-old sandals that don’t really look that modern anymore.
 Treat yourself to something new and hip to look and feel special on this fabulous trip that will give you memories to last a lifetime!

 Now let’s break down the four types of shoes you will need

 - comfy walking shoe, casual sandal, casually smart sandal, & sexy shoe (optional)

 1. Comfortable Walking Shoes

-Whether you are getting some morning exercise motoring around the ship or pounding the pavement in an ancient city, you will need some very comfy walking shoe.
-There’s no need to limit yourself to a clunky sneaker when there are so many sleek and foot friendly walking shoes out there.
+Whether you are getting some morning exercise motoring around the ship or pounding the pavement in an ancient city, you will need some very comfy walking shoes.
+This doesn’t mean big clunky white jogging shoes with zero style.
+There are many sleek, stylish and foot-friendly walking shoes out there.

 Another option if you prefer a slightly dressier walking shoe is a cushioned ballet flat.
 These look great with sundresses and skinny cropped pants and capris.
 Check out this post on the best walking shoes to get a complete look at what is available.

 Whatever you choose to keep in mind that ship decks can be wet and slippery, so your best is a shoe that has a rubber sole and is low heeled or flat for extra traction.